biglizards/SoF-Notes/content/Locations/South Sorrows/False Moon Spire.md

 ## The False Moon

 The False Moon sometimes appears in the dreams of those within the South Sorrows.
-It typically appears as a second moon in the sky, made of gold, a few hundred metres in the air within the Thunder Mountains (the same location of the False Moon Spire).
+It typically appears as a second moon in the sky, sometimes made of gold, sometimes just a vague light indicative of a second moon, a few hundred metres in the air within the Thunder Mountains (the same location of the False Moon Spire).

+### In Folklore

+The moon is said to be a portal to the afterlife.
+It is most commonly associated with Bliit (and occasionally Wrucan), gods from the [[old Yrric pantheon]].

+The land the light of the moon touches is reserved for the dead and should be left uninhabited.

 ## The False Moon Spire

-The False Moon Spire is a tower of smooth black stone.
+The False Moon Spire is a tower of smooth black stone not local to the area.
 It was discovered a few years ago (WHEN?) by locals from [[Moli]].
-It is known to be of Atavan design.
+It is thought to be of Atavan design due to the style and ancient origin.

 The outside of the tower appears to be constructed from continuous solid stone, with no visible brickwork, doors, or windows.
 It is conjectured that it may be possible to enter the tower through a nearby cave system leading to the back of the tower, or that an entrance may appear during a full moon.